Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 They give you two green aprons when they hire you, and when the holidays begin, they give you two red aprons.

 Safety is a priority for Starbucks.
 This is one of the reasons why the dress code exists.
-Baristas always have to wear clothes that cover their skin.
+Baristas are always required to wear clothing that covers their skin.

-Handling hot coffee and other warm beverages can be quite dangerous, and their clothes are there to protect them from getting burnt.
+Handling hot coffee and other warm beverages can be quite dangerous, and their clothes are designed to protect them from burns.

 Starbucks coffee mug filled with brewed coffee.

-Starbucks stores recognize each employee as unique, but the dress code exists to make them look a bit more like a unified collective.
+Starbucks stores recognize each employee as unique, but the dress code exists to create a uniform look that makes them appear more like a cohesive collective.

-By making them respect the dress code, Starbucks also promotes its image through employees’ style choices.
-Here’s what the dress code looks like in 2024:
+By enforcing the dress code, Starbucks also promotes its image through its employees’ style choices.
+Here’s what the dress code looks like in 2026:

 Colors